Remembering Fredette: The Last Canadian Veteran of the Hong Kong Defense War

 There are still places in Hong Kong that commemorate the fallen soldiers of World War II.
 In addition to the “Peace Cenotaph” in Central, the remains of more than 280 Canadian servicemen are also buried at the “Sai Wan Memorial Cemetery” in Chai Wan.
 In the past, when many Canadian prime ministers such as Harper and Trudeau visited Hong Kong, they would lay wreaths at the Sai Wan Memorial Cemetery.

-On September 6, 2016, during his visit to Hong Kong, Canadian Prime Minister Trudeau went to the Sai Wan Memorial Cemetery to lay a wreath to the Canadian soldiers who died in Hong Kong, and learned more about the Canadian soldiers’ service in Hong Kong from historian Tony Banham (left) Hong Kong’s experience in participating in the war.
+On September 6, 2016, during his visit to Hong Kong, Canadian Prime Minister Trudeau went to the Sai Wan Memorial Cemetery to lay a wreath to the Canadian soldiers who died in Hong Kong, and learned more regarding the Canadian soldiers’ service in Hong Kong from historian Tony Banham (left) Hong Kong’s experience in participating in the war.
 (Photo by Sam Tsang/South China Morning Post via Getty Images) (South China Morning Post via Getty Images)

 1701702203